-When we got back to the inn, we decided to get into the city’s lively park, where there are live bands, street vendors, and basically parties on every corner.
-It was actually a week of their annual Baragatan Festival where Palaweños, from all corners of Palawan, converge into their capital city, which is Puerto Princesa.
-We were able to witness their fireworks display too.
+When we got back to the inn, we decided to get into the city’s lively park, where there are live bands, street vendors, and basically party on every corner.
+It was actually a week of their annual Baragatan festival where Palaweños, from all corners of Palawan, converge into their capital city, which is Puerto Princesa.
+We were able to witness their fireworks display.

 The weather did not cooperate with us.
 It was gloomy and drizzles from time to time.
 Nevertheless, we continued with our tour and hopped on to our designated motor boat.